Skip to content

 The template provided here is required to gather signatures for certification.

-NASA researchers are now required to disclose the following information within their Current & Pending document:
+NASA researchers are now required to disclose the following information within their Current & Pending documents (see Common Forms)

 • Financial Support.
 This includes sponsored awards held at UU, held at another institution/entity, or held as an individual that support an investigator’s research efforts.